gnif/LookingGlass/doc/install.rst

    `virtio-win <https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/>`_
    in the guest

-To enable Audio support add a standard Intel HDA audio device to your configuration as per below:
+To enable audio support add a standard Intel HDA audio device to your configuration as per below:

 .. code:: xml